Ce11an/spacy-cleaner/CONTRIBUTING.md

 ### Checks

 Many checks are configured for this project.
 Command `make check-codestyle` will check black, isort and darglint.
-The `make check-safety` command will look at the security of your code.

 Command `make lint` applies all checks.